-For ten plus years, each spring I began designing and creating a convention booth for the annual homeschool circuit.
-Planning began right after the Christmas holidays, and by February, we would hit the road for a season of travel.
+For ten plus years, each winter I would design and create a convention booth for the annual homeschool circuit.
+Planning began right after the Christmas holidays, and by February we would hit the road for a season of travel.

 One year, I decided to take the year off, and I was thrilled!
 I was able to spend time with my grandbabies, my kids, and my garden, as well as time with my most amazing husband!